 Over the years she has adjusted to not needing all of these tools and I have learned to only go into the store to buy a couple of things.
 Most of the time I send my husband or use a delivery service such as Peapod.com or ShopRite’s pickup option.
 There is also the option of going to the store after the kids are in bed (while the other parent stays home).
 Asking or hiring someone to pick up groceries can be helpful and help you stick to a budget.
 Sites such as: http://www.wegoshop.com (covers the Bahamas, United States and Canada), www.Tesco.com, (offers grocery shopping and other shopping delivery services in the U.K.), allow you to pay someone to do your grocery shopping for you or choose your items online and have them delivered to your door.
 Let’s face it – there are some days when checking grocery shopping off your list of things to do would be extremely helpful and simpler.

-This article was originally published in Autism Parenting Magazine, if you would like similar articles to this on a monthly basis, please choose one of the options below.
+This article was originally published in Autism Parenting Magazine, if you would like similar articles on a monthly basis, please consider treating yourself to a subscription